Corporate Desk Yoga

 Our live corporate desk yoga classes have a duration of 30 minutes, they can take up to 100 participants and are suitable for beginners and all fitness levels.

-Browse, select the class and book online for just £80!
+Browse, select the class and book for your team for just £80!

 ${ friendlyDate(day.day) }